-At Morton Family Law, LLC, family law is our only focus.
+At Morton & Kubacke Family Law, LLC, LLC, family law is our only focus.
 By narrowing our practice to a single area, we are able to concentrate on developing the best judicial and alternative means to handle your family law matter expeditiously.
 With more than 30 years of experience, Kim Morton is dedicated to finding the most balanced resolution to your case and is committed to caring for your needs as well as those of your children.

 Our firm’s aim is to resolve divorce matters fairly while protecting our clients’ goals and parental rights.
 When appropriate and possible, we mediate your divorce to minimize a court’s interference in your future.
 But if mediation and negotiation do not work in your situation, we litigate to protect your rights.
 We are flexible in our approach, which enables us to choose the best course of action in numerous areas of focus: